AbstractSDK/cw-orchestrator/docs/src/single_contract/env-variable.md

 # Environment Variables

-cw-orch needs some environment variables to be set in order to function properly when running as an executable.
+cw-orch leverages some environment variables to interact with contracts on actual blockchains.
+The environment variables are described here.
+You can find additional information about their usage, default values and types in the [`cw-orch` repo].

 **IMPORTANT: Before proceeding, ensure that you add `.env` to your `.gitignore`.
 We are not responsible for any loss of funds due to leaked mnemonics.**